swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   ///
   /// - Parameters:
   ///   - unsafeRawPointer: a pointer to the first initialized element.
-  ///   - type: the type to use when interpreting the bytes in memory.
-  ///   - count: the number of initialized elements in the view.
+  ///   - byteCount: the number of initialized bytes in the span.
   ///   - owner: a binding whose lifetime must exceed that of
   ///            the newly created `Span`. public init<Owner: ~Copyable & ~Escapable>(